awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 JSON property: `user_group`

 **User Group Wildcard**
 A Boolean value that indicates whether to enable wildcards for user groups\.
 If this is 0, wildcards are disabled; if this is 1, wildcards are enabled\.
 When wildcards are enabled, you can use "\*" or "?" to specify multiple user groups when running queries\.
+For more information, see [Wildcards](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-defining-query-queues.html#wlm-wildcards)\.
 JSON property: `user_group_wild_card`

 **Query Groups**